Real-space density profile reconstruction of stacked voids: Conclusions and future work

 We have presented a model-independent non-parametric algorithm to reconstruct spherical density profiles of stacked voids.
 We have tested the algorithm in the case of a simplistic toy model in order to illustrate the method.

 We compute the density profile in real space for a simulated stacked void.
 We used different methods to implement the Abel inverse with the aim of checking for consistency.
 The reconstruction of the density profile for the stacked void matches the profile in the simulation, showing the capability of the algorithm to obtain a reliable profile.
+Furthermore, we have tested the algorithm with a realistic mock galaxy catalogue mimicking data from the SDSS DR7.
+The mocks provide a validation of the algorithm in the case of scenarios with realistic signal to noise, further enhancing its reliability for the application to real data.

-Finally we showed a first application of the algorithm to real data and obtained the spherical density profile of real, well populated stacked voids from the catalogue of \cite{Scat}.
+Finally, we showed a first application of the algorithm to real data and obtained the spherical density profile of real, well-populated stacked voids from the catalogue of \cite{Sutter2012a}.
 We set some constraints on the number of galaxies needed for each void of the stack (at least 1000 galaxies per void) and on the number of voids of the stack necessary to allow the algorithm to overcome noise (35 voids).
 We have shown the capability of the algorithm to control noise in the reconstruction of the void density profile in real space solely assuming (asymptotic) sphericity, i.e. without introducing a prior on cosmological parameters or a dynamical model of voids.

-The main limitation of the algorithm remains the high noise in the projection for datasets at high redshift and for large voids.
+The main limitation of the algorithm remains the high noise in the projection for data sets at high redshift and for large voids.
 Introducing reasonable priors may improve the reconstruction at the expense of giving up some of the explicit model independence.
-In the reconstructed stacked void density profiles, the shape and value of the over-density of the wall (the compensation) has an important role in understanding the physics of the void and is another factor to be investigated in future work.
-The reconstructed density $g(r_{v})$ might allow in future to discriminate between different cosmological models.
+In the reconstructed stacked void density profiles, the shape and value of the overdensity of the wall (the compensation) has an important role in understanding the physics of the void and is another factor to be investigated in future work.
+The reconstructed density $g(r_{\mathrm{v}})$ might allow in future to discriminate between different cosmological models.